9 best software engineering KPIs, and how they get cheated

-Both of these statements describe engineering KPIs in part, but taken together they imply that it's impossible to use measurement to improve.
-How can a data-driven manager bridge this divide?
+Both of these statements describe engineering KPIs in part, but taken together, they imply that it's impossible to use measurement to improve.
+How can a data-seeking manager reconcile this paradox?

 The bad news is that it takes some commitment to learning, especially for those coming from distant (i.e., non-technical) roles.
-The good news is that carefully chosen metrics can and do continue to work in spite of "becoming a target."
-In fact, for many of the metrics we'll recommend, the more an employee "games the system," the more the business' long-term interests are served.
-The end goal is metrics that continue to work well while being "gamed."
-There are five metrics that meet this bar.
+The good news is that, as of 2022, there are a growing number of well-researched engineering KPIs that can and do offer engineering insights in spite of "becoming a target."

 - Business value.
 Is it possible to draw a straight line from metric => business value created?

 - Measurable.
 Can we define a specific number and its units of measure (e.g., points, percentage), so that it can be tracked over time and correlated with events and experiments?

 - Actionable.
 Can it regularly inform action that leads to positive results?
 Preferably with minimal false positives?

 - Available/convenient.
 Can an average software engineering team get access to this metric without changing their existing development processes?

 - Popular/empirically proven.
 Does it have enough of a following to be well-documented and credible?

 Of course, even if a metric fulfills all five of these requirements, it might still be easy for developers to game.
 That's why, as we review each metric below, we'll offer specific ideas on how to identify when team members might be chasing improved measurables at the expense of project health.

 Here is the full list of engineering KPIs that qualify under the stated criteria, circa 2022: